-- General government expenses increased primarily as a result of allocating the increase in employee benefits, along with changes in other postemployment benefits, and net pension activity to functions based on percentages of payroll in each function. - The increase in education expense is attributable to increased tuition, services, and other transportation costs associated with the education of handicapped children. - Public safety expenses increase primarily due to an arbitration settlement reached in 2016 along with increases in allocations of employee benefits, other postemployment benefits, and pension activity to this function. - Public health expenses increased primarily due to increases in mental health contractual expenditures along with increases in allocations of employee benefits, other postemployment benefits, and pension activity to this function. - Transportation expenses decreased primarily due to allocation of depreciation expense. - Economic assistance and opportunity expenses increased primarily due to increased child care expenses in the current year along with increases in allocations of employee benefits, other postemployment benefits, and pension activity to this function. - Home and community services decreased primarily due to lingering payments for flood mitigation payments received in the prior year.
+- General government expenses increased primarily as a result of allocating the increase in employee benefits, along with changes in other postemployment benefits, and net pension activity, to functions based on percentages of payroll in each function. - The increase in education expense is attributable to increased tuition, services, and other transportation costs associated with the education of handicapped children. - Public safety expenses decreased as a result of higher than normal expenses in 2016, which resulted from arbitration settlements. - Transportation expenses increased primarily due to allocation of depreciation expense.

-MANAGEMENT'S DISCUSSION AND ANALYSIS FOR THE YEAR ENDED DECEMBER 31, 2016
+MANAGEMENT'S DISCUSSION AND ANALYSIS FOR THE YEAR ENDED DECEMBER 31, 2017

-Figures 3 and 4 show the sources of revenue for 2016 and 2015.
+Figures 3 and 4 show the sources of revenue for 2017 and 2016.

-Figure 3 - Revenue by Source Governmental Activities 2016
+Figure 3 - Revenue by Source Governmental Activities 2017

-Figure 4 - Revenue by Source Governmental Activities 2015
+Figure 4 - Revenue by Source Governmental Activities 2016

-The cost of all Governmental Activities this year was \$77,251,930.
-As shown in the Statement of Activities, the amount our taxpayers ultimately financed for these activities through County property and other tax revenues was \$53,474,355, because some of the cost was paid by those who directly benefited from the programs or by other governments and organizations that subsidized certain programs with grants and contributions.
-Overall, the County's governmental program revenues were \$23,777,575.
-The County paid for the remaining "public benefit" portion of Governmental Activities with \$48,031,001 in taxes and other revenues, such as interest and general entitlements.
+The cost of all Governmental Activities this year was \$78,107,515.
+As shown in the Statement of Activities, the amount our taxpayers ultimately financed for these activities through County property and other tax revenues was \$52,314,631, because some of the cost was paid by those who directly benefited from the programs or by other governments and organizations that subsidized certain programs with grants and contributions.
+Overall, the County's governmental program revenues were \$25,792,884.
+The County paid for the remaining "public benefit" portion of Governmental Activities with \$49,071,293 in taxes and other revenues, such as interest and general entitlements.

-MANAGEMENT'S DISCUSSION AND ANALYSIS FOR THE YEAR ENDED DECEMBER 31, 2016
+MANAGEMENT'S DISCUSSION AND ANALYSIS FOR THE YEAR ENDED DECEMBER 31, 2017

-Overall, program expenses of the County's Governmental Activities increased \$3,089,104, which represents a 4.17% increase over the prior year.
+Overall, program expenses of the County's Governmental Activities increased \$712,677, which represents a 3.34% increase over the prior year.
 The total cost versus revenue generated by activities for the County's largest programs is presented below.
 The difference between the cost and revenue shows the relative financial burden placed on the County's taxpayers by each of these functions.

-Figure 5 - Net Program Cost Governmental Activities 2016
+Figure 5 - Net Program Cost Governmental Activities 2017

-Figure 6 - Net Program Cost Governmental Activities 2015
+Figure 6 - Net Program Cost Governmental Activities 2016

-MANAGEMENT'S DISCUSSION AND ANALYSIS FOR THE YEAR ENDED DECEMBER 31, 2016
+MANAGEMENT'S DISCUSSION AND ANALYSIS FOR THE YEAR ENDED DECEMBER 31, 2017